milankoster/Snake-Q-Learning/qlearning/README.md

 On average, the model with a 0.001 learning rate did the best.
 The lowered epsilon also improved the performance.
 Perhaps a change in both learning rate and epsilon discount could perform even better.

+While the models do quite well, their largest flaw is their limited sight.
+They can only see the direction of the snake, relative position of the food and whether the snake's immediate surroundings are safe, causing it to regularly trap itself.

 ---

 ## Files